thepixelage/craft-fragments/README.md

 - **Globals**
   Globals are usually used for content that do not belong as entries or are needed across different pages.
-However, in multisite setup, using globals becomes difficult for controlling different content on different sites, since all global sets immediately becomes available on all the sites.
+However, in multi-site setups, using globals becomes difficult for managing different content on different sites, since all global sets are visible in the control panel for all the sites.
 This can create confusion for your content editors.

 - **Content Blocks/Content Builder (Matrix/Neo)**
-  Content blocks are used to allow content admins to add in ad-hoc content.
+  Content block builder fields can become cluttered with too many block types.
-  **Fragments** can be used as a subsystem with its own types and zones (think of them as groups or collections) that makes your content block builder fields infinitely extensible.
+  **Fragments** can be used as a subsystem with its own types and zones (think of them as groups or collections) that makes your content block builder fields more scalable.

 ## Documentation